R.I.P.D.: Release

-The film was originally set to be released on June 28, 2013, but was pushed back to July 19, 2013, in the United States.
+R.I.P.D. was released by Universal Pictures on July 19, 2013, in the United States.
+The film was originally set to be released on June 28, 2013.

 Home media

 Universal Pictures Home Entertainment released R.I.P.D. on DVD, Blu-ray and Blu-ray 3D on October 29, 2013, and on Ultra HD Blu-ray on December 6, 2022.

 Marketing

 On July 16, Adult Swim's YouTube channel uploaded an animated prequel short, which was produced by Titmouse, Inc. and featured the voice work of Reynolds and Bridges.

 Video game

-Atlus published a video game based on the film and titled R.I.P.D.
-The Game was released on July 16, 2013, for Microsoft Windows, PlayStation 3, and Xbox 360.
+Atlus published a video game based on the film, R.I.P.D.
+The Game, was released on July 16, 2013, for Microsoft Windows, PlayStation 3, and Xbox 360.
 The game is a co-op third-person shooter, set around a survival mode.
 It was developed by Old School Games and features gameplay similar to their previous game, God Mode.
 Like its film counterpart, R.I.P.D.
 The Game received mostly negative reviews.